 “I firmly believe the best content strategists have a background in journalism and a fundamental understanding of how to tell compelling stories,” says McGee, a former TV news reporter.

 You should also love content—all of it, she says.
-You’re telling your client’s or company’s story, so writing skills, including copywriting, are important.
+You’re telling your client’s or company’s story, so writing skills, including copywriting, are essential.

 But “it’s not enough to be a good writer; you should also be able to produce video and understand how to tailor that content to different digital and social media platforms.”